redis/redis-doc/commands/expire.md

 1. Test 20 random keys from the set of keys with an associated expire.
 2. Delete all the keys found expired.
-3. If more than 25 keys were expired, start again from step 1.
+3. If more than 25% of keys were expired, start again from step 1.

 This is a trivial probabilistic algorithm, basically the assumption is that our sample is representative of the whole key space, and we continue to expire until